 Need-to-know info about how binoculars work

+Learn about the focusing system, magnification and field of view for your binoculars for the best viewing experience.
+Begin with the center focus knob.
 Most binoculars have a center focus system that move both eyepieces together.
 We humans have some variation in sight between the right and left eye.
 To compensate for this the right eyepiece is adjustable.
 Get the binoculars focused by closing your right eye and turning the center focus knob until your left eye sees a sharp image.

 Then close your left eye and adjust the focus of the right side eyepiece by turning the fine adjustment on the eyepiece.
 Next, use the center focus knob moving both eye pieces together so you see a sharp image in both eyes after adjustment.